 Soon, however, the U-boat received her itinerary for the Victory Bond campaign.
-Of the six regions into which the coastal areas and major waterways of the United States were divided, UC-97 drew the Great Lakes region.
-That assignment required her to negotiate the locks of the Canadian-controlled St. Lawrence canal system.
+Of the six regions into which the coastal areas and major waterways of the United States were divided, UC-97 drew the Great Lakes, an assignment that required her to negotiate the locks of the Canadian-controlled St. Lawrence canal system.
 UC-97’s refusal to break with traditional practice on board a man-of-war and fly the Union Jack at the fore caused trouble at each Canadian port of call along the way.
-However, her commanding officer, Lt.
-Comdr.
-Charles A. Lockwood, Jr., who later rose to fame in World War II as Commander, Submarines, Pacific Fleet, stuck to his guns and was later vindicated by Canadian naval officers who applauded his pertinacious observance of time-honored naval tradition.
+Lt.
+Cmdr.
+Charles A. Lockwood, Jr., her commanding officer at that juncture, who later rose to fame in World War II as Commander Submarines, Pacific Fleet, however, stuck to his guns and was later vindicated by Canadian naval officers who applauded his pertinacious observance of time-honored naval tradition.

-Once she cleared the last locks and entered the Great Lakes, UC-97 began a whirlwind series of visits to American ports, large and small, along the littoral of Lakes Ontario, Erie, Huron, and Michigan.
-Though scheduled to visit Lake Superior ports as well, the U-boat had to cut short its voyage because of wear on the engines.
-Thus, in August, she started back down the coast of Lake Michigan toward Chicago, where she arrived at the beginning of the last week of the month.
+Once she cleared the last locks and entered the Great Lakes, UC-97 began a whirlwind series of visits to U.S. ports, large and small, along the littoral of Lakes Ontario, Erie, Huron, and Michigan.
+Although scheduled to visit Lake Superior ports as well, the U-boat had to cut short her voyage because of wear on the engines.
+Thus, in August 1919 she started back down the coast of Lake Michigan toward Chicago, Illinois, where she arrived at the beginning of the last week of the month.

 At Chicago, her crew turned UC-97 over to the Commandant Ninth Naval District.
 She lay at the Great Lakes [Illinois] Naval Station until 7 June 1921 when she was taken out into Lake Michigan and sunk as a target by the gunboat Wilmette during U.S. Naval Reserve gunnery drills.

 19 February 2021